healthysustainablecities/global-indicators/documentation/readme.md

 ### Initial Readme
 The repo’s readme gives an overview of the project’s goals and how the data was collected.
 Then, the workflow for calculating indicators is laid out.
-1)	First, import the city’s street network, pedestrian network, open space configuration, and destinations.
+1. First, import the city’s street network, pedestrian network, open space configuration, and destinations.
 In this section, sample points are created along every 30 meters of the pedestrian.
 These sample points will serve as the basis for the next section’s analysis.
-2)	Create local walkable neighborhoods (henceforth neighborhoods) within each city for analysis.
+1. Create local walkable neighborhoods (henceforth neighborhoods) within each city for analysis.
 Neighborhoods are created by
-a.
-First, take a 1600 meter radius from each sample point
+  a)	First, take a 1600 meter radius from each sample point
-b.
-Second, buffer the edges within this 1600 meter radius by 50 meters
+  b)	Second, buffer the edges within this 1600 meter radius by 50 meters
-3)	Calculate different statistics for each neighborhood within the study region.
+1. Calculate different statistics for each neighborhood within the study region.
 This includes average population and intersection density.
 It also includes access to destinations and public open space.
 Finally, a walkability score is calculated from these statistics.
-4)	Convert data to the hex-level.
+1. Convert data to the hex-level.
-a.
-Within-city: Average the statistics from step three into the hexagon level
+  a)	Within-city: Average the statistics from step three into the hexagon level
-b.
-Relative to all cities: Use z-sores to translate walkscore of hexes so that it can be understood relative to all cities
+  a)	Relative to all cities: Use z-sores to translate walkscore of hexes so that it can be understood relative to all cities
-5)	Finally adjust for population.
+1. Finally adjust for population.
 This allows to understand the indicators in terms of what the average person in the city experiences.
 This section also creates two indicators that represent the overall city-level walkability summaries, which are intended to show how walkable a city and its areas are for its population on average, compared with all other cities.
 The end of the readme explains what to download and how to start contributing to the project.

 ## Different Documents
 There are various documents that are accessible from the main repo.
 These include
-•	.gitignore: A list of files for the repo to ignore.
+-	.gitignore: A list of files for the repo to ignore.
 This keeps irrelevant files away from the main folders of the repo
-•	LICENSE: Legal information concerning the repo and its contents
+-	LICENSE: Legal information concerning the repo and its contents

 ## Docker Folder
 The docker folder lets gives you the relevant information to pull the docker image onto your machine and run bash in this container.
-On Windows open a command prompt and run:
+- On Windows open a command prompt and run:
-•	docker run --rm -it -v "%cd%":/home/jovyan/work gboeing/global-indicators /bin/bash
+  -	docker run --rm -it -v "%cd%":/home/jovyan/work gboeing/global-indicators /bin/bash
-On Mac/Linux open a terminal window and run:
+- On Mac/Linux open a terminal window and run:
-•	docker run --rm -it -v "$PWD":/home/jovyan/work gboeing/global-indicators /bin/bash
+  -	docker run --rm -it -v "$PWD":/home/jovyan/work gboeing/global-indicators /bin/bash

 ## Process Folder
 The process folder runs through the process of loading in the data and calculating the indicators.
 The initial readme goes step-by-step on the code to run.
 The configuration folder has the specific configuration json file for each study city.
 The data folder is empty before any code is run.
 The process folder also has five python scripts (henceforth scripts) and four jupyter notebooks (henceforth notebooks).
 This section will explain what each script and notebook does.
 The Process Folder’s readme instructs on how to run the python scripts in the folder.
 This serves as basic instructions on how to use the folder.